 - Jelovica to Pesic Lake – 8.2 km with 577 m elevation gain – fire roads with some trails the last leg of the hike.

-Notes on Fees for Hut to Hut Hiking Biogradska Gora National Park
+Notes on Fees for Hiking Hut to Hut in Biogradska Gora National Park

 Committed to opening up amazing adventure and culture travel in the Balkans, Meanderbug’s modular booking approach allows adventurers to choose and modify their plan based on their travel preferences.
 Each village or katun farm stay can be booked on its respective link on our site (links above) while consulting fees, gear transfer coordination, and guides can be added on this listing if necessary.